freckles-io/seafile/Readme.rst

 Full install, including mysql and https cert
 ============================================

 This is probably not what you want though, as this service will only listen on the '127.0.0.1' interface, and the *sqlite* backend is not really suitable for production use.
-To costumize the install on a ready-to-use machine with configured dns, create a text file ``seafile.yml`` and add configuration values like this:
+To costumize the install on a ready-to-use machine with configured dns, create a folder `/var/lib/freckles/seafile_mysql` and put a text file called ``seafile.yml`` in it.
+Edit that file like this:

 .. code-block:: yaml